-In the letters dated November 6th, 2020 and February 11th, 2021, the Federal Ministry of Finance (BMF) commented on tax declarations/tax returns for German domestic income pursuant to section 49 (1) no. 2 lit. f and no. 6 German Income Tax Act (ITA).
+In the letters dated November 6th, 2020, February 11th, 2021 and July 14th, 2021, the Federal Ministry of Finance (BMF) commented on tax declarations/tax returns for German domestic income pursuant to section 49 (1) no. 2 lit. f and no. 6 German Income Tax Act (ITA).
 In the following, we outline its contents, which are important for internationally operating groups of companies, and explain any further steps that may be necessary.

 The central prerequisite for establishing a limited tax liability in Germany is the existence of a domestic tax connection.
 The provision of section 49 (1) no. 2 lit. f and no. 6 ITA includes, among other things, income from the licensing as well as the sale of assets in kind or rights which are registered in a domestic public register.
 The BMF clarifies that patents which are entered in the domestic register on the basis of an application to the European Patent and Trademark Office also fall within the scope of the regulation.